 This park features large trees that were central to the economy of the area.
 There is a covered shelter but call ahead to see if it has been reserved.
 Ideal for family outings with its children’s play area, barbeque grills, restrooms, and basketball court.
-Camping for those arriving by boat is by reservation only – call 360.427.9670 x 535.
+Look for the basketball hoop.
+Camping for those arriving by boat is by reservation only – call (360) 427-9670 x535.

-Location: On the S shore of Hammersly Inlet, 1.5 mi E of Shelton
+Location: On the south shore of Hammersly Inlet, 1.5 miles east of Shelton

 Hazards: Check tide charts carefully: tidal currents run between 3-6 knots in Hammersley Inlet.

-Sanitation: Flush toilets available year-round, 100' SW of the site.
+Sanitation: Flush toilets available year-round, 100 feet southwest of the site.